XNM1/linux-nixos-hyprland-config-dotfiles/README.md

 This system leverages cutting-edge channels and versions of software to provide you with the latest updates and features.
 Notably, it utilizes:

 - **nixpkgs**: unstable
-- **hyprland**: development version
-- **linux kernel**: mainline
 - **rust**: nightly version

 This approach ensures that you stay on the forefront of technology, receiving the most recent software advancements promptly. 🚨However, it's important to note that this emphasis on bleeding-edge software may impact the stability of the system.

 🚨Please note that the system utilizes **Podman** instead of **Docker** for containerization due to various reasons, primarily related to security (rootless and daemonless containers), easier migration to Kubernetes, availability of pods, compatibility with systemd, and better security for `distrobox`.
 If you prefer to use **Docker** instead of **Podman**, you can make the switch by commenting out the **Podman** section in the `configuration.nix` file and uncommenting the **Docker** section.
 More details on **Docker** configuration in NixOS can be found [here](https://nixos.wiki/wiki/Docker).